AgustinSRG/webrtc-cdn/doc/signaling.md

 ## Publishing sequence

-The stream publisshing sequence consists of the following steps
+The stream publishing sequence consists of the following steps

  1. The client sends a `PUBLISH` message
  2. The server responds with an `OK` message, or an `ERROR` message if the publishing request is impossible.